 Do you feel like it takes you more time and energy than it should to gain a client?
 That’s not unusual.
 Many certified health coaches are overwhelmed with website visitors and free trial clients that never book them for appointments.
 A crowded marketplace can make it difficult to complete, which is why you need to determine what sets your practice apart and help others to see that too.
 In other words, you need to master your marketing.

-If you’re ready to take your coaching business to the next level and land your dream clients, these fifteen tips will provide you with the blueprint to get started.
+If you’re ready to take your coaching business to the next level and land your dream clients, these fifteen tips will provide you with the blueprint on how to get health coaching clients.

 1. Niche Yourself Narrowly